Master Hand

 Master Hand is a Nintendo character created by Masahiro Sakurai.
-He first appeared in Nintendo's Super Smash Bros.
-(1999), as the final boss.
-Master Hand is a floating right-hand glove that the player battles in every Super Smash Bros. game's single-player game mode.
-His left-handed counterpart, Crazy Hand, was introduced in Super Smash Bros.
+He is a floating right-hand glove that appears as a boss in every Super Smash Bros. game's single-player game mode, beginning with the original Super Smash Bros.
+(1999).
+He is responsible for setting up the fights between the various characters.
+His left-hand counterpart, Crazy Hand, was introduced in Super Smash Bros.
 Melee (2001).
-In these games, he is responsible for setting up the fights between the cast of these games.
 He has been voiced by Xander Mobus since Super Smash Bros. for Nintendo 3DS and Wii U (2014).

 Master Hand is primarily a non-playable character, only playable in certain ways, such as a glitch in Melee and officially in Super Smash Bros.
 Ultimate (2018).
 He has been generally well received, considered a favorite boss fight by multiple critics.
 Master Hand has been the subject of analysis as to what he represents, with theories positing him as the player or developers, among others.

 Concept and design

 Created for the Super Smash Bros. series, Master Hand is a floating gloved right hand capable of doing multiple types of attacks, including shooting bullets from his finger, creating lasers, and other attack types.
-He was created by Masahiro Sakurai.
+He was created by Masahiro Sakurai and first appeared in Super Smash Bros.
+(1999) for the Nintendo 64.
 He is typically fought on the stage Final Destination, a flat plane set in space and featured in every Super Smash Bros. game.

-Kirby Super Star (1996), a game released prior to Super Smash Bros. and developed by Sakurai, features a battle against the character Wham Bam Rock that uses its hands to fight in a way similar to that of Master Hand.
-Sakurai stated that he was not consciously recreating this boss fight with Master Hand, but that the specifications he had created back during Kirby Super Stars development were used.
-Master Hand was voiced by Jeff Manning in the Nintendo 64 game, Dean Harrington in Melee, and Pat Cashman in Brawl, and has been voiced by Xander Mobus since Super Smash Bros. for Nintendo 3DS and Wii U. Each voice actor also voiced the announcer in their respective games, along with Crazy Hand since his debut in Melee.
+Sakurai's Super NES game Kirby Super Star (1996) features a battle against Wham Bam Rock, a character that uses its hands to fight, similar to Master Hand.
+Sakurai said he was not consciously recreating this boss fight with Master Hand, though the Wham Bam Rock boss specifications were reused.
+Master Hand was voiced by Jeff Manning in the Nintendo 64 game, Dean Harrington in Melee (2001), and Pat Cashman in Brawl (2008).
+He has been voiced by Xander Mobus since Super Smash Bros. for Nintendo 3DS and Wii U (2014).
+Each voice actor also voiced the announcer in their respective games, along with Crazy Hand since his debut in Melee.